lfe/blog/src/_posts/2014-12-14-1645-lutil-050-composition-predicates-core.md

 >
 ```

-It certainly has its own peculiar charm, but not too high in convenience.
+That certainly has its own *peculiar* charm, but does not rate too highly in
-As such, a function like Clojure's ``take`` has been added to lutil ``core``.
+convenience.
+As such, a function like Clojure's ``take`` has been added to
-It does just what is says: takes a certain number of elements from our infinite
+lutil ``core``.
+It does just what is says: takes a certain number of elements
-series.
+from our infinite series.

 ```cl
 > (take 4 (range))